-If you are approved for a TrustTwo loan, the interest rate that you’re offered will be subject to TrustTwo’s assessment your circumstances and also of your guarantor’s circumstances.
+If you’re approved for a TrustTwo loan, the interest rate that you’re offered will be subject to TrustTwo’s assessment your circumstances and also of your guarantor’s circumstances.
 It may differ from the advertised “Representative APR”.

 TrustTwo loans, being guarantor loans, have relatively lenient eligibility criteria for the borrower, and fairly standard criteria for the guarantor.

-- Be confident you can meet the loan repayments
+- You must be confident you can meet the loan repayments

-- Have someone who is prepared to be your guarantor
+- You must have someone who is prepared to be your guarantor

-- Not your spouse, but be a close family member or friend.
+- Your guarantor cannot be your spouse, but can be a close family member or friend.

-- Agree and be able to make loan repayments if the borrower can’t.
+- They must agree and be able to make loan repayments if you don’t.